How to benefit your workout with green tea

-This is where Green Tea comes to the rescue.
-Green tea contains polyphenols, a family of powerful antioxidants.
-The most concentrated polyphenol in green tea is Epigallocatechin gallete (EGCg) which is known to be several times more potent that α-Tocophenol (Vitamin E).
+The most concentrated polyphenol in green tea is Epigallocatechin gallate (EGCg) which is known to be several times more potent than α-Tocopherol (Vitamin E).

 Not only does Green tea serves as an antioxidant but also;

-- Lowers cholesterol levels by inhibiting its absorption and also reduces excessive production of cholesterol.
+- Lowers cholesterol levels by inhibiting its absorption and also reduces the excessive production of cholesterol.

 - Reduces blood pressure by relaxing blood vessels